-The chair looks so great with all the red accents in my studio that it’s going to be hard to put it back where she belongs in the office upstairs!
-I think I’m going to have to search out another second hand chair that’s the same model.
-This one was made in 1998 by the Global company and I was impressed with the construction (as you saw in the before picture, it has gotten a lot of use over the years!).
+With all the red accents in my studio, it’s going to be hard to put it back where she belongs in the office upstairs!
+I’ll have to search out another second hand chair that’s the same model.
+This one is a 1998 model by the Global company and the construction is impressive, especially after all the use over the years!.

-We’ll have one more chair makeover coming in a future post so if you’re interested in seeing that, be sure to follow us here on Birdz of a Feather or on Bloglovin’!
+We’ll have one more chair makeover coming in a future post so if you’re interested in seeing that, be sure to follow us here on Birdz of a Feather!
 You can also follow us on Pinterest, Facebook, YouTube and Instagram.